Computationally efficient inference for latent position network models: Introduction

 \section{Introduction}

 In the last few decades, network data has become extremely common and readily available in a variety of fields, including the social sciences, biology, finance and technology.
 After the pioneering work of \textcite{hoff2002latent}, latent position models (hereafter LPMs) have become one of the cornerstones in the statistical analysis of networks.
 LPMs are flexible models capable of capturing many salient features of realised networks while providing results which can be easily interpreted.
 However, a crucial aspect in the statistical analyses of networks is scalability: the computational burden required when fitting LPMs generally grows with the square of the number of nodes.
 This seriously hinders their applicability, since estimation becomes impractical for networks larger than a few hundreds nodes.
-Here, we precisely address this issue by introducing a new methodology to fit LPMs which is characterised by a linear computational complexity in the number of nodes.
+Here, we precisely address this issue by introducing a new scalable methodology to fit LPMs: we study the new approach by providing theoretical guarantees on its efficiency, and we illustrate its use on simulated and real datasets.

 LPMs postulate that the nodes of an observed network are characterised by a unique random position in a latent space: in the most common setup, each node is mapped to a point of $\mathbb{R}^2$.
 Additionally, the probability of observing an edge between two nodes is determined by the corresponding pairwise latent distance.
 A common assumption requires that closer nodes are more likely to connect than nodes farther apart, or, equivalently, that the probability of connection $\rho\left( d_{ij} \right)$ is a non-increasing function of the distance $d_{ij}$ between nodes $i$ and $j$.
 Evidently, the aforementioned quadratic computing costs originate from the necessity of keeping track of all of the pairwise distances between the nodes.